-As an avid DIY-er or home decor enthusiasts, we’re always looking for new trends and projects to beautify our homes.
+As avid DIY-er or home decor enthusiasts, we are always looking for new trends and projects to beautify our homes.
 As time pass, trends also change.
-What’s in and hip today may not be trendy in the next few months or years.
-Just like the red brick in your living room which you’ve been thinking about changing up – demolition or renovation?
+What is in and hip today may not be trendy in the next few months or years.
+Just like the red brick in your living room, which you have been thinking about changing up – demolition or renovation?
 Now, these two options are viable if you have saved a lot of money.
-However, if you’re on a budget or you’re not fully committed to an expensive renovation, having a whitewashed brick will do the trick.
+However, if you’re on a budget or not fully committed to an expensive renovation, having a whitewashed brick will do the trick.
 If you want to know more about whitewashing brick walls in your own home, read on.

 What is Whitewashed Brick?